rfehr-creator/rfehr-creator.github.io/README.md

     3. Add ```theme: jekyll-theme-cayman``` to the first line
     4. Click ```Commit changes```

-This is what my resume looks like at this stage.
+This is what my resume looks like.
 ![Nice](Animation.gif)

 ### Site Complete
 Congratulations!
 Your site should now be visible at ```username.github.io```.
 You might not see it immediately because it takes a minute or two to build.

-We have now created a complete pipeline to host a resume written in markdown and generated a static website with Jekyll.
-This is called a pipeline because you can now make a change to your resume or to the ```_config``` file and once you commit that change it will update the website for you automatically.
-That is the beauty of this modern approach and as you can imagine if there are multiple contributors working in different areas they can all commit changes whenever they like and the website just builds and deploys automatically.
+We have now created a complete pipeline to host a resume written in markdown, and generated a static website with Jekyll as recommended by Etter.
+This is called a pipeline because you can now make any change and once you commit that change it will update the website for you automatically.
+That is the beauty of this modern approach.
+And as you can imagine if there are multiple contributors working in different areas they can all commit changes whenever they like and the website just builds and deploys automatically.
 This is very different from where you used to dread making a change and updating documents in many different places and often with specialized software that only a few people know how to use.
 Additionaly, Github might be new to you but any experienced software developer knows how to use it.
 That means it is easy for them to help with documentation if necessary.

 ## More Resources
 - This [link](https://www.markdownguide.org/getting-started/) is great resource to get started with markdown.
 There's nothing complicated about it, anyone can learn it.